Hotwire Native iOS Part 1

 There are some steps involved with setting up the iOS app.

-1. Open Xcode and create a new iOS app via File → New → Project
+1. Open Xcode and create a new iOS app via File → New → Project.
+Be sure to pick Storyboard and not SwiftUI.

 Xcode Choose Dialog